 There was another mystery shipping date at the April "Spring Loaded" event, and that one hasn't been resolved yet.
-As of some time in May, you will be able to pay to subscribe to certain podcasts.
+As of some time in May — we thought — you would be able to pay to subscribe to certain podcasts.

 It's not the flat-rate subscription service that was predicted; this isn't going to be worked into the Apple One bundle.
 Instead, if you like fifty podcasts that are selling subscriptions, you can pay all fifty of them separately.